Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Multivariate Time Series (MTS) is a general package for analyzing multivariate linear time series and estimating multivariate volatility models.
 It also handles factor models, constrained factor models, asymptotic principal component analysis commonly used in finance and econometrics, and principal volatility component analysis. (a) For the multivariate linear time series analysis, the package performs model specification, estimation, model checking, and prediction for many widely used models, including vector AR models, vector MA models, vector ARMA models, seasonal vector ARMA models, VAR models with exogenous variables, multivariate regression models with time series errors, augmented VAR models, and Error-correction VAR models for co-integrated time series.
 For model specification, the package performs structural specification to overcome the difficulties of identifiability of VARMA models.
 The methods used for structural specification include Kronecker indices and Scalar Component Models. (b) For multivariate volatility modeling, the MTS package handles several commonly used models, including multivariate exponentially weighted moving-average volatility, Cholesky decomposition volatility models, dynamic conditional correlation (DCC) models, copula-based volatility models, and low-dimensional BEKK models.
 The package also considers multiple tests for conditional heteroscedasticity, including rank-based statistics. (c) Finally, the MTS package also performs forecasting using diffusion index , transfer function analysis, Bayesian estimation of VAR models, and multivariate time series analysis with missing values.Users can also use the package to simulate VARMA models, to compute impulse response functions of a fitted VARMA model, and to calculate theoretical cross-covariance matrices of a given VARMA model.

-Rbeast — by Kaiguang Zhao, a year ago
+Rbeast — by Kaiguang Zhao, 24 days ago

 Bayesian Change-Point Detection and Time Series Decomposition

-Interpretation of time series data is affected by model choices.
-Different models can give different or even contradicting estimates of patterns, trends, and mechanisms for the same data--a limitation alleviated by the Bayesian estimator of abrupt change,seasonality, and trend (BEAST) of this package.
-BEAST seeks to improve time series decomposition by forgoing the "single-best-model" concept and embracing all competing models into the inference via a Bayesian model averaging scheme.
-It is a flexible tool to uncover abrupt changes (i.e., change-points, breakpoints, structural breaks, or join-points), cyclic variations (e.g., seasonality), and nonlinear trends in time-series observations.
-BEAST not just tells when changes occur but also quantifies how likely the detected changes are true.
-It detects not just piecewise linear trends but also arbitrary nonlinear trends.
-BEAST is applicable to real-valued time series data of all kinds, be it for remote sensing, economics, climate sciences, ecology, and hydrology.
-Example applications include its use to identify regime shifts in ecological data, map forest disturbance and land degradation from satellite imagery, detect market trends in economic data, pinpoint anomaly and extreme events in climate data, and unravel system dynamics in biological data.
-Details on BEAST are reported in Zhao et al. (2019) .
+BEAST is a Bayesian estimator of abrupt change, seasonality, and trend for decomposing univariate time series and 1D sequential data.
+Interpretation of time series depends on model choice; different models can yield contrasting or contradicting estimates of patterns, trends, and mechanisms.
+BEAST alleviates this by abandoning the single-best-model paradigm and instead using Bayesian model averaging over many competing decompositions.
+It detects and characterizes abrupt changes (changepoints, breakpoints, structural breaks, joinpoints), cyclic or seasonal variation, and nonlinear trends.
+BEAST not only detects when changes occur but also quantifies how likely the changes are true.
+It estimates not just piecewise linear trends but also arbitrary nonlinear trends.
+BEAST is generically applicable to any real-valued time series, such as those from remote sensing, economics, climate science, ecology, hydrology, and other environmental and biological systems.
+Example applications include identifying regime shifts in ecological data, mapping forest disturbance and land degradation from satellite image time series, detecting market trends in economic indicators, pinpointing anomalies and extreme events in climate records, and analyzing system dynamics in biological time series.
+Details are given in Zhao et al. (2019) .

 mombf — by David Rossell, 2 years ago